dorel14/3CX-Cdr-Server/README.md

 - **Storage in PostgreSQL**: Recording of CDRs in a PostgreSQL database for centralized and structured storage.
 - **Web API**: A Web API is provided to interact with the stored CDR data.
 - **Visualization with Grafana**: Creation of Grafana dashboards to visualize and analyze call data interactively.
+- **Event Management**: Manage events with recurrence rules, impact levels, and associations with extensions and queues.
+- **WebSocket Integration**: Real-time updates using WebSocket for event management.

 ## Technologies Used